markusmoenig/Fabricated/README.md

 ![screenshot](images/screen.png)

-## Create procedural 2D game assets on macOS and iOS
+## Create procedural 2D and 2.5D game assets on macOS and iOS

 Fabricated can create tile based game assets via an easy to use procedural node system.